manishmowall/test_app_6/README.md

 * Deployment instructions

 * ...
-Complete ruby on rails Developer by Manish Singh Mowall
+First Test repo on the Complete ruby on rails Developer by Manish Singh Mowall